-The single item of circumstantial evidence for Johnson’s anti-Semitism is that, in contrast to the National League, the American League, after its inaugural 1901 season (when the majority Baltimore stockholder was Sidney Frank, who was Jewish) had no Jewish owner until after Johnson left the presidency in 1927.
+The single item of circumstantial evidence for Johnson’s anti-Semitism is that, in contrast to the National League, the American League, after the inaugural 1901 season ((majority Baltimore stockholder Sidney Frank was Jewish) had no Jewish owner until after he left the presidency in 1927.
 This is a flimsy piece of evidence on which to tar a man.
-Moreover, that a Jewish owner still did not come into the American League until after 1946 partially exonerates Johnson from being singled out as uniquely anti-Semitic.[fn]Michael T. Lynch Jr., Harry Frazee, Ban Johnson, and the Feud that Nearly Destroyed the American League (Jefferson, N.C.: McFarland, 2008), 162.[/fn] A strain of anti-Semitism in the form of negative Jewish stereotypes and quotas limiting Jews in colleges and occupations was common in the early twentieth century.
+Moreover, that a Jewish owner still did not come into the American League until after 1946 partially exonerates Johnson from being singled out as uniquely anti-Semitic.48 A strain of anti-Semitism in the form of negative Jewish stereotypes and quotas limiting Jews in colleges and occupations was common in the early twentieth century.
 This may have been in play among baseball executives, but it seems unreasonable to single out Johnson.

-Stout and Jobnson also theorize that Frazee sold Ruth to bolster his alliance with the Yankees owners against Johnson.
+Stout and Johnson also theorize that Frazee sold Ruth to bolster his alliance with the Yankees owners against Johnson.
 This argument makes no sense.
-Most obviously, there is no cause and effect between the sale and the bolstering of the alliance unless one claims that Ruth was sold at a large discount in exchange for a nebulous agreement from the Yankees owners to support Frazee against Johnson.
-One cannot suggest that Ruth was a detriment to the Red Sox (as Stout does) and simultaneously claim he was worth more than $100,000.
+Most obviously, there is no cause and effect between the sale and the bolstering of the alliance unless one claims that Ruth was sold at a large discount in exchange for some sort of nebulous agreement from the Yankees owners to support Frazee against Johnson.
+One cannot exonerate the sale of Ruth as a valuable baseball player and simultaneously claim he was worth more than $100,000.
 More importantly, the Yankees owners were even more at the forefront of the imbroglio with Johnson than was Frazee; they would have needed Frazee’s support against Johnson more than vice versa.
 Any transaction between the Yankees owners and Frazee was a consequence of their social relationship and alliance against Johnson, not a cause.
-Johnson’s feuds with the Yankees owners and with Comiskey were just as bitter as the one with Frazee; there is no reason to attribute anti-Semitism to this quarrel.
+Johnson’s feud with the Yankees owners and Comiskey was just as bitter as with Frazee; there is no reason to attribute anti-Semitism to this quarrel.

-Stout wrote that anti-Semitism against Frazee gained traction from the Dearborn Independent article, that Frazee received balanced press before the article and generally bad press after it.[fn]Glenn Stout, “A ‘Curse’ Born of Hate,” ESPN.com, 3 October 2004, http://sports.espn.go.com/mlb/playoffs2004/news/story?page=Curse041005[/fn] But the Independent article ran in September 1921; Johnson’s feud with Frazee was most bitter in the years 1917 to 1920.
-By the end of the 1921 season both Frazee, with his lousy team, and Johnson, now second fiddle to newly appointed commissioner Kenesaw Mountain Landis, were largely irrelevant.
+Stout wrote that anti-Semitism against Frazee gained traction from the Dearborn Independent article, that Frazee received balanced press before the article and generally bad press after it.49 But the Independent article ran in September 1921; Johnson’s feud with Frazee was most bitter in the years 1917 to 1920.
+By the end of the 1921 season both Frazee, with his lousy team, and Johnson, now second fiddle to Commissioner Kenesaw Mountain Landis, were largely irrelevant.
 Furthermore, if the baseball press was more critical of Frazee after the fall of 1921, it is certainly understandable.
 The Red Sox finished in last place in eight of the nine years following the publication of the Dearborn Independent article, while the Yankees won pennants with stars purchased in Frazee’s fire sale.
 One would expect his press coverage to change as the reality of the pillaging of his team began to take hold.
-In 1920 there were members of the press who bought his line about reinvesting the money he received from the Ruth sale.
+In 1920 there were members of the press who bought his line about reinvesting in the Red Sox the money he got from the Ruth sale.
 Once it became clear that he would not, and would also pocket $300,000 more from the Yankees, his defenders understandably had dwindled.

 This could be read unsympathetically, but Lieb follows up in the next paragraph with the argument that “this theory may once have had something to it, but in the past few years, it has been knocked into a cocked hat by the big bat of Hefty Hank Greenberg of Detroit and the Bronx.”
 The rest of the article raves about Hank Greenberg and his excellent chance to be the American League’s Most Valuable Player, points out how the New York teams let Greenberg slip away, and discusses the positive performances of other Jewish major leaguers.
 Throughout the article, Lieb’s tone is supportive and appreciative.